 One of a few Claremont College members to make our list of small colleges with the best professors, Pomona College is a private liberal arts college located in California.
 This highly selective college is almost always included on lists of the country’s best colleges, and was even recently named the best college in the nation by Forbes.
 Today, Pomona’s top-ranked faculty members come from the departments of Political Science and Languages (specifically Spanish and German), but over the years have included such notable names as novelists David Foster Wallace and Jonathan Lethem, former U.S. ambassadors Cameron Munter and Michael Armacost, poet Claudia Rankine, and even NBA basketball coach Gregg Popovich.

 Randolph College is a liberal arts and sciences college located in Lynchburg, Virginia.
-This small school, where poet Gary Dop was once a professor, has produced such talent as Nobel- and Pulitzer Prize-winning author Pearl S. Buck, former senator Blanche Lincoln, and CNN senior political correspondent Candy Crowley.
+This small school, where poet Gary Dop is a professor, has produced such talent as Nobel- and Pulitzer Prize-winning author Pearl S. Buck, former senator Blanche Lincoln, and CNN senior political correspondent Candy Crowley.
 Randolph offers 30 majors and 44 minors, plus pre-professional programs in law, medicine, veterinary medicine, engineering, and teaching.
 According to Rate My Professors, its highest ranked instructors teach in the departments of science, psychology, and history.

 It shouldn’t be too surprising that Rice University, one of the most respected U.S. research institutions, is also one of the colleges with the best professors.
 Ranked as the 19th best school overall by U.S. News & World Report, Rice is especially strong in fields related to applied science (we’re talking nanotechnology, structural chemical analysis, and space science).
 Rice employs an amazing six to one student-faculty ratio and class size averages of only 16 students.
 Even more quality time spent with professors is available through various research and internship opportunities.
 No wonder Rice has produced over 100 Fulbright scholars, 20 Marshall scholars, 25 Mellon fellows, 12 Rhodes scholars, 6 Udall scholars, and 65 Watson fellows, plus hundreds of other successful alumni.